-The root of the shovel-ready land shortage problem
+The root of the problem

 Land (approved, serviced) is the only factor of production not driven by market forces/price mechanism: The supply is determined by a political and planning process, which is excessively onerous in the GGH.
-A CMHC study documented that the Toronto CMA (and the Vancouver CMA) has the lowest responsiveness of new housing supply to increases in prices of the metropolitan areas it examined.
+A CMHC study documented the low price elasticity of housing supply in the Toronto CMA (as well as the Vancouver CMA).

-Why does this shortage persist?
+Why does this problem persist?